openflocon/Flocon/README.md

 ## 🚀 What Can Flocon Do?

-Once your Android device is connected and your app includes the Flocon SDK, you can use the desktop companion app to access the following features:
+Once your device (Android / iOS / Desktop) is connected and your app includes the Flocon SDK, you can use the desktop companion app to access the following features:

 ---

 🛠️ Getting Started

-`This Android library is lightweight, contributing just 140KB to the overall app size`
+`This library is lightweight, contributing just 140KB to the overall app size`

 in your module .kts